Kitchen design trends for 2014

 A new trend is also emerging.
 Rather than using a glass splashback to add a splash of colour to plain white kitchens cabinets, people instead are using a few bright coloured cabinets or accessories.
 This is shown in the 3 pictures below.
 This is a great idea if you’re working to a tight budget as glass splashbacks are expensive so big savings can be made if they are not needed.

-If you’re looking for a budget kitchen, we’ll find you a kitchen that’s cheaper & higher quality than places like Wickes, Homebase & Magnet.
+If you’re looking for a budget kitchen, we’ll recommend local showrooms who are much better value than places like Howdens & Wickes.

-If you’re looking for a luxury kitchen, we’ll find you an up-market kitchen without an up-market price tag.
+If you’re looking for a luxury kitchen, we’ll recommend up-market showrooms who don’t charge up-market prices.